sameckmeier/tic_tac_toe/README.md

 ## Installation
 There are two ways to play this game:
-- Downloading this code here, through github, execute `bundle install` from the root dir, and finally run `bin/play_tic_tac_toe`
+- Download this code here, through github, execute `bundle install` from the root dir, and finally run `bin/play_tic_tac_toe`
 - Run `gem install sams_tic_tac_toe` and execute `play_tic_tac_toe`

 If you decide to download this as a gem, make sure that you have RubyGems installed by running `gem --version` in your terminal.